Chapter 1 5 questions Graded in-browser Saved locally

 Unanswered

 Q2.
-What is a passive sonar?
+What is passive sonar?

 Show hint